Horseshoe Crabs And The Biomedical Industry... Know The Truth

 7. What threats face the horseshoe crabs today, are they endangered?

 Like any sea creature, horseshoe crabs are dependent on a suitable environment in which to live and reproduce.
-Water quality is an important factor as is having suitable beaches in which to lay their eggs.
+Water quality is an important factor, as is having suitable beaches in which to lay their eggs.
 Fertilizers, septic systems, and other forms of pollution can greatly reduce the quality of water on which the crabs depend.
-Sea walls, rip-rap and jetty's can manipulate the natural movement of sand on beaches and affect spawning habitat.
-Beach nourishment, the practice of bringing in truckloads of sand to beaches to replenish what's lost, or make them look nice, can bury millions of eggs before they hatch if not carefully timed.
-Crabs are also used as bait for conch and eels which is another source of man-made mortality.
-Crabs in the United States are regulated and monitored carefully.
-They are not endangered, in fact, in many areas populations are growing considerably.
-In other parts of the world, they are victims of pollution and humankind’s development of coastal areas and are not so closely monitored.
+Sea walls, rip-rap, and jetties can manipulate the natural movement of sand on beaches and affect spawning habitat.
+Beach nourishment, the practice of bringing in truckloads of sand to beaches to replenish what’s lost or make them look nice, can bury millions of eggs before they hatch.
+Crabs are also used as bait for conch and eels, which is another source of man-made mortality.
+Fortunately fisheries managers use the best science available to monitor the population and utilize structured decision making to determine quotas etc. It is safe to say there are tens if not hundreds of millions of crabs in the US.

 8. What does ACC do to support conservation?